mecRobLabUniud/franka_emika_ws/README.md

 cd libfranka/build/examples/
 ./demo_admittance_control_traj 172.16.0.2 virt
 ```
-Then follow the instructions
+Then follow the instructions.

 # Real-time skeleton collision avoidance demos

 ## Connection between PCs
-Switch on the Xavier PC and connect the camera to the Usb 3.0 port placed near the ethernet port
+Switch on the Xavier PC and connect the camera to the Usb 3.0 port placed near the ethernet port.
-Connect also keyboard and mouse if not already connected to Xavier PC
+Connect also keyboard and mouse if not already connected to Xavier PC.
-Connect one side of the ethernet cable to the port on the Xavier PC and the other side to the lower port on this PC
+Connect one side of the ethernet cable to the port on the Xavier PC and the other side to the lower port on this PC.
-On Xavier PC, set cabled connection on the top-right corner of the screen to "UDP connection"
+On Xavier PC, set cabled connection on the top-right corner of the screen to "UDP connection".
-On this PC, set Ethernet(enp3s0) on the top-right corner of the screen to "UDP connection"
+On this PC, set Ethernet(enp3s0) on the top-right corner of the screen to "UDP connection".
 On this PC, to check the connection, write on terminal:
 ```shell script
 ping 172.16.10.1